List of 2014–15 NBA season transactions: Trades

+To Utah Jazz Kendrick Perkins (from Oklahoma City); Grant Jerrett (from Oklahoma City); Rights to Tibor Pleiß (from Oklahoma City); 2017 protected first-round pick (from Oklahoma City); 2017 second-round pick (from Detroit);: To Oklahoma City Thunder Enes Kanter (from Utah); Steve Novak (from Utah); D. J. Augustin (from Detroit); Kyle Singler (from Detroit); 2019 second-round pick (from Detroit);

+To Detroit Pistons Reggie Jackson (from Oklahoma City);

 Free agency

 Free agency negotiation starts on July 1, 2014, with players being able to sign starting July 10, after the July moratorium ends.
 The following players, who last played for an NBA team in 2013–14, are scheduled to become free agents.
 All players will be unrestricted free agents unless indicated otherwise.
 A restricted free agent's team has the right to keep the player by matching an offer sheet the player signs with another team.